tbdrstl/goodPresentations/README.md

 10. False ends you went after are only interesting if something new came out of it.

-11. German scientists sometimes seem to struggle with the words "advantageous" and "determine".
-Here is how to pronounce them correctly: `/ɪgˈzæm.ɪn/`, `/ˌæd.vænˈteɪ.dʒəs/`
+11. German scientists sometimes seem to struggle with the words "examine", "advantageous" and "determinde".
+Here is how to pronounce them correctly: `/ɪgˈzæm.ɪn/`, `/ˌæd.vænˈteɪ.dʒəs/`, `/dɪˈtɜː.mɪn/`

 12. A talk is mainly about selling yourself and your ideas.
 You shouldn't talk down your results by stressing how different people researched similar topics.
-If it is not important or new what you have been doing, why should people even listen?
+If what you have been doing is not new or important, why should people even listen?